Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: dS invariance vs. AdS and Poincare invariance

-As already mentioned, the motivation for this work is to investigate whether standard gravity can be obtained in the framework of a free theory.
+As already mentioned, one of the motivations for this work is to investigate whether standard gravity can be obtained in the framework of a free theory.
 In standard nonrelativistic approximation, gravity is characterized by the term $-Gm_1m_2/r$ in the mean value of the mass operator.
-Here $G$ is the gravitational constant, $m_1$ and $m_2$ are the particle masses and $r$ is the distance between the particles.
+Here $m_1$ and $m_2$ are the particle masses and $r$ is the distance between the particles.
 Since the kinetic energy is always positive, the free nonrelativistic mass operator is positive definite and therefore there is no way to obtain gravity in the framework of the free theory.
 Analogously, in Poincare invariant theory the spectrum of the free two-body mass operator belongs to the interval $[m_1+m_2,\infty )$ while the existence of gravity necessarily requires that the spectrum should contain values less than $m_1+m_2$.

-In theories where the symmetry algebra is the AdS algebra so(2,3), the structure of IRs is well known (see e.g. Ref. \cite{Evans}).
+In theories where the symmetry algebra is the AdS algebra so(2,3), the structure of IRs is known (see e.g. Ref. \cite{Evans} and Chap. \ref{AdS}).
 In particular, for positive energy IRs the AdS Hamiltonian has the spectrum in the interval $[m,\infty )$ and $m$ has the meaning of the mass.
 Therefore the situation is pretty much analogous to that in Poincare invariant theories.
 In particular, the free two-body mass operator again has the spectrum in the interval $[m_1+m_2,\infty )$ and therefore there is no way to reproduce gravitational effects in the free AdS invariant theory.

-As noted in Sect. \ref{CC}, the existing experimental data practically exclude the possibility that $\Lambda \leq 0$ since the cosmological acceleration is not zero and is a consequence of repulsion, not attraction.
-This is a strong argument in favor of dS symmetry vs. Poincare and AdS ones.
-As argued in Sect. \ref{symmetry}, quantum theory should start not from spacetime but from a symmetry algebra.
+As noted in Sec. \ref{CC}, the existing experimental data practically exclude the possibility that $\Lambda \leq 0$ and this is a strong argument in favor of dS symmetry vs. Poincare and AdS ones.
+As argued in Sect. \ref{symmetry}, quantum theory should start not from space-time but from a symmetry algebra.
 Therefore the choice of dS symmetry is natural and the cosmological constant problem does not exist.
-However, the majority of physicists prefer to start from a flat spacetime and treat Poincare symmetry as fundamental while dS one as emergent.
+However, as noted in Secs. \ref{CC} and \ref{inter}, the majority of physicists prefer to start from a flat space-time and treat Poincare symmetry as fundamental while dS one as emergent.